 What are the UT Southwestern PA Program Goals and Outcomes?

-- Provide student clinical education opportunities in diverse settings within medically underserved communities.
+- Provide student clinical education opportunities in diverse settings within medically underserved areas/populations.

 Is the UT Southwestern PA Program accredited?

 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued to the University of Texas Southwestern Medical Center Physician Assistant Program sponsored by the University of Texas.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.